 Obtain a listing of locations that process payments for the fiscal period and management's representation that the listing is complete.
 Randomly select 5 locations (or all locations if less that 5).

 Agency provided a complete list of locations that process payments and represented that the list was complete.

 - 9. For each location selected under #8 above, obtain a listing of those employees involved with non-payroll purchasing and payment functions.
-Obtain written policies and procedures relating to employee job duties (if the agency has no written policies and procedures, inquire of employees about their job duties), and observe that job duties are properly segregated such that: - A) At least two employees are involved in initiating a purchase request, approving a purchase, and placing an order/making the purchase. - B) At least two employees are involved in processing and approving payments to vendors. - C) The employee responsible for processing payments is prohibited from adding/modifying vendor files, unless another employee is responsible for periodically reviewing changes to vendor files. - D) Either the employee/official responsible for signing checks mails the payment or gives the signed checks to an employee to mail who is not responsible for processing payments.
+Obtain written policies and procedures relating to employee job duties (if the agency has no written policies and procedures, inquire of employees about their job duties), and observe that job duties are properly segregated such that: - A) At least two employees are involved in initiating a purchase request, approving a purchase, and placing an order/making the purchase. - B) At least two employees are involved in processing and approving payments to vendors.

+- C) The employee responsible for processing payments is prohibited from adding/modifying vendor files, unless another employee is responsible for periodically reviewing changes to vendor files. - D) Either the employee/official responsible for signing checks mails the payment or gives the signed checks to an employee to mail who is not responsible for processing payments.

-The Morehouse Parish Assessor does not use purchase orders or requisitions.
-The chief deputy initiates purchases and the assessor approves and then authorizes the purchases.
+The Union Parish Clerk of Court does not use purchase orders or requisitions.
+The employees initiate purchases and the Clerk approves and then makes the purchases.
 Of the disbursements selected to be tested, all were processed with all of the required support.
-The consultant adds all new vendors upon approval from the assessor.
-The assessor approves all invoices and mails to the consultant who enters all invoices into the quickbooks accounting system and initiates the checks.
-The assessor signs all checks.
-The chief deputy mails all check payments.
-The assessor reviews the financial reports and all invoices.
+The Clerk adds all new vendors to the Quickbooks accounting software.
+The Clerk prepares and initiate the checks, enters all invoices into the Quickbooks accounting system, prints and signs the checks.
+The Clerk prepares the financial reports and all approves all invoices.